hectorgimenez/koolo/README.md

   - secondarymindamage
   - secondarymaxdamage
   - damagepercent
-- Special case for **enhanceddefense**: It's only working for white bases and is not 100% accurate, avoid using it as much as possible.

 ## Development environment
 **Note:** This is only required if you want to build the project from source.
 If you want to run the bot, you can just download the [latest release](https://github.com/hectorgimenez/koolo/releases).